Financial modeling

-Typically, then, financial modeling is understood to mean an exercise in either asset pricing or corporate finance, of a quantitative nature.
-It is about translating a set of hypotheses about the behavior of markets or agents into numerical predictions.
+Typically, then, financial modeling is understood to mean an exercise in either asset pricing or corporate finance of a quantitative nature.
+It involves translating a set of hypotheses about the behavior of markets or agents into numerical predictions.
 At the same time, "financial modeling" is a general term that means different things to different users; the reference usually relates either to accounting and corporate finance applications or to quantitative finance applications.